Manchuria under Ming rule: History

-The Mongol Empire conquered all Manchuria (modern Northeast China and Outer Manchuria) in the 13th century and it was put under the rule of the Yuan dynasty established by Kublai Khan.
+The Mongol Empire conquered all Manchuria (including Northeast China and Outer Manchuria) in the 13th century and it was put under the rule of the Yuan dynasty established by Kublai Khan.
 After the overthrow of the Yuan dynasty by the Han-led Ming dynasty in 1368, Manchuria was still under the rule of the Yuan remnants, known in historiography as the Northern Yuan.
 Naghachu, a former Yuan official and a Uriankhai general of the Northern Yuan dynasty, won hegemony over the Mongol tribes in Manchuria (Liaoyang province of the former Yuan dynasty).
 As he grew strong in the northeast, the Ming decided to defeat him instead of waiting for the Mongols to attack.
-In 1387 the Ming sent a military campaign to attack Naghachu, This ended in Ming victory and also concluded with the surrender of Naghachu and Ming taking over of Manchuria.
+In 1387 the Ming sent a military campaign to attack Naghachu, This ended in Ming victory and also concluded with the surrender of Naghachu and the Ming taking over Manchuria.

 The early Ming court did not impose as much control on the Jurchens as the Yuan dynasty did; it did not tax them, and did not set up postal stations in Liaodong and northern Manchuria (as the Yuan dynasty had), which would have promoted further control.
 Despite this, the Ming court set up guards (衛, wei) in Liaodong under the Hongwu Emperor and in northern Manchuria later under the Yongle Emperor.
-However, the Jurchen leaders continued to collect the taxes and raise armies for themselves.
-Jurchen society did not become sinicized; the guards served to reaffirm traditional Chinese foreign relations in which Jurchens show some form of submission to Ming.
+However, the Jurchen leaders continued to collect taxes and raise armies for themselves.
+Jurchen society did not become sinicized; the guards served to reaffirm traditional Chinese foreign relations in which Jurchens showed some form of submission to the Ming.